nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to list persons
+1. User requests to list all of his/her contacts.
-2. EstateEase shows a list of persons
+2. EstateEase displays a list of contacts, each with their details and an indication of whether they are a buyer or seller.

     Use case ends.

 **Extensions**

-*2a.
-The list is empty
+* 2a.
+The list is empty.
    * 2a1.
-EstateEast displays a message stating that the list is empty.
+EstateEase displays a message stating that the list is empty.

      Use case ends.